 #6 Nutritional Support

-All the same tips for a healthy lifestyle – balanced diet high in vegetables and unprocessed foods, avoiding sugar, and drinking lots of water – are true for avoiding cellulite or to improve the look of rough-textured skin.
+All the same tips for a healthy lifestyle – a balanced diet high in vegetables and unprocessed foods, avoiding sugar, and drinking lots of water – are true for avoiding cellulite or improving the look of rough-textured skin.

-It’s also a good idea to make sure that you are feeding your body the vitamins, proteins and trace minerals it needs to function at its best.
-This will keep everything humming along and less likely to allow the metabolism slow down that can exacerbate the conditions that make cellulite possible.
+It’s also a good idea to make sure that you are feeding your body the vitamins, proteins, and trace minerals it needs to function at its best.
+This will keep everything humming along and less likely to allow the metabolism to slow down which can exacerbate the conditions that make cellulite possible.

-#7 Learn to Love the Skin Your In
+#7 Learn to Love the Skin You Are In

 It’s a meme that has popped up quite a lot lately, “Every body is a beach body.”
 It’s true!